The School Council is composed of two representatives from each class,

 Our School Council aims to prepare our pupils for citizenship by teaching them about roles, rights and responsibilities within the school system.

-Class elections will be held every year so that different representatives can put forward their election speeches as well as developing the full potential of the School Council to complete tasks.
+Elections will be held every year so that different representatives can put forward their election speeches as well as developing the full potential of the School Council to complete tasks.
 Two candidates will be elected from each year group (our Reception repesentatives will be elected in the summer term)

 There are a number of different drivers for, and potential benefits from, pupil voice, including: